-The artist’s job is not to transpose something he’s seen but to express the impact the object made on him, on his constitution, the shock of it and the original reaction.
+“The artist’s job is not to transpose something he’s seen but to express the impact the object made on him, on his constitution, the shock of it and the original reaction.”

 WHY I DO WHAT I DO.

-Art is part of my soul, I need to make art!
+I need to make art!
 I see the world connected through lines, textures, angles, and emotion.
 When I create a piece of art, my goal is to capture the nature of a chosen theme abstractly and communicate its essence.

-The creative process is about diving deep into my soul and imagination, letting my hands and mind work together with my heart to create shapes, designs, and images that communicate how I relate to the world.
+I dive deep into my soul and imagination, letting my hands and mind work together with my heart to create shapes, designs, and images that communicate how I relate to the world.
 Through my art I hope to evoke positive feelings and exchanges with other people.

 Together we can bring more beauty and passion to the world by sharing art with one another.

-Mitsuro is an ancient Japanese lost wax casting technique involving hand manipulation of a malleable wax to create unique designs.
-Since it is not commercially available, the process begins by cooking specific ratios of different materials together to create the Mitsuro.
+Since mitsuro wax is not commercially available, the process begins by blending specific ratios of materials together to create the mitsuro.
 After cooling, the wax is heated to body temperature and hand manipulated by pulling, twisting, and folding.
-During this process, delicate striations, called hikime, are created in the Mitsuro wax to lend to the organic shapes and nature inspired designs that Heather Scott utilizes in her sculptural wearable art jewelry.
+During this process, delicate striations, called hikime, are created in the mitsuro wax.
+These sweeping lines and grooves lend to the organic shapes and nature inspired designs that Heather Scott utilizes in her wearable art jewelry.
 Finally, the wax form is used to produce a single-use mould which, when metal is added, produces the finished silver or gold jewelry piece.
 Since the mould is destroyed in the process, no two pieces are exactly alike.